QUALITY CONTROL UNIT

 All other ginger of “standard quality”.

-After examination, grading of the cocoa, coffee and ginger, the produce examiner shall cause the produce to be bagged in new clean dry bags having no holes, sewn and sealed with an approved seal and stamp
+After examination, grading of the cocoa, coffee, and ginger, the produce examiner shall cause the product to be bagged in new clean dry bags having no holes, sewn and sealed with an approved seal and stamp

 For the purpose of exercising his powers under these rules, an inspector or examiner may, at any time, with or without assistance: